laro/Cilia/3 Advanced/8 Memory.md

 ## Memory Allocators

 For a plain `new` (operator as well as function template syntax) the default memory allocator is used.
 For special purposes, specialized allocators can be used instead:
-- Arena allocator for very fast allocations.
+- Arena allocator for very fast allocations (instead of the typical free-list-with-pools-allocator).
-- Physical, or DMA memory in the OS kernel.
+- Physical, or DMA memory in the OS kernel (instead of plain kernel/virtual memory).
-- Fast on-chip vs. slow but plenty external memory
+- Fast but limited on-chip memory (instead of slow but plenty external memory).

 ### Memory Allocator

-Abstract base class for "all" memory allocators.
+Abstract base class as interface for "all" memory allocators.

 ```
 class MemoryAllocator {